 Cost also includes replacing part of the plant and equipment and borrowing costs for long-term construction projects if the recognition criteria are met.
 When significant parts of plant and equipment are required to be replaced at intervals, the Company depreciates them separately based on their specific useful lives.
 Likewise, when a major inspection is performed, its cost is recognised in the carrying amount of the plant and equipment as a replacement if the recognition criteria are satisfied.
 All other repair and maintenance costs are recognised in profit or loss as incurred.
-The present value of the expected cost for the decommissioning of an asset after its use is included in the cost of the respective asset if the recognition criteria for the provision are met.
+The present value of the expected as the decommissioning of an asset after its use is included in the cost of the respective asset if the recognition criteria for a provision are not a provision are not a provision are not asset after its use is included in the cost of the respective asset if the recognition criteria for a provision are not a provision and a provision are not a provision are not a provision and a provision are not a provision are not a provision and a provision are not a provision are not a provision are not a provision and a provision are not a provision are not a provision are not a provision are not a provision and a provision are not a provision and a provision are not a